maxruby/OpenCV.jl/README.md

 ```

 **Open image with`Images.jl` and convert to `OpenCV` Mat**<br>
-Here we convert a binary image loaded with Images to a Mat image array
+Load a binary image with Images and convert to a Mat image array

 ```julia
 using Color, FixedPointNumbers